Houston man charged with manslaughter after crash that killed his child

 Neither child was wearing a seatbelt, according to HCSO investigators.

-In an initial tweeted statement, Sheriff Ed Gonzalez incorrectly said Carmaco was intoxicated and would be charged with murder.
+In an initial tweeted statement, Sheriff Ed Gonzalez incorrectly said Fernando Carmaco was suspected of intoxication and would be charged with murder.
 The sheriff's office issued a correction Thursday saying his blood level was "well below the legal limit."

-Crash investigators say Fernando Vicente Carmaco was speeding when he slammed into a wrecker stopped at a red light in the 2400 block of West Mount Houston.
+Crash investigators say Carmaco, 30, was speeding when he slammed into a wrecker stopped at a red light in the 2400 block of West Mount Houston.
 He then spun around and crashed into the back of tow truck.

 Eight-year-old Kristopher and 5-year-old Jacob were still wearing backpacks when first responders found them.
 They believe the father had just picked them up from school.